 If you want to stay connected, consider dedicating (and trying to stick to) a specific amount of time each day for work.
 Giving yourself a time to check emails can give you peace of mind if you need it, while letting you enjoy the rest of your holiday.

 Delegate what you can

-If you don’t have staff, think about asking someone you trust to manage things that must happen while you’re away.
-If you’re a plumber, for example, this could mean having a friend on standby just in case one of your customers has an emergency.
+If you don’t have staff, you may wish to consider asking someone you trust to manage anything essential while you’re away.
+If you’re a plumber, for example, it could mean having a friend on standby just in case one of your customers has an emergency.

 Accept there may never be a perfect time for a holiday

-There will always be things about running your own business that make taking time off tough.
-Be realistic about when you can actually go, but also make sure you’re not putting a holiday off for things that will always be a part of your business’ day-to-day running.
+It may feel like there’s never a good time to take time off.
+Be realistic about when you can actually go, but also make sure you’re not putting off a holiday for things that will always be a part of your business’ day-to-day running.